karlkeefer/pngr/README.md

 Migrations are run using [go-migrate](https://github.com/golang-migrate/migrate).

 I put together little bash scripts to help you get stuff done.
-- `sudo postgres/new-migration.sh my_migration_name` will create a template for the next migration.
+- `postgres/new-migration.sh my_migration_name` will create a template for the next migration
-- `sudo postgres/run-migrations.sh` will execute any new migrations
+- `postgres/run-migrations.sh` will execute any new migrations (this is used when the container is created)
+- `postgres/migrate.sh` makes it easy to run arbitrary [go-migrate](https://github.com/golang-migrate/migrate) commands (e.g. `postgres/migrate.sh down 1`)

 You can do more advanced migrate commands

 ### Opening a psql client
-`sudo docker-compose exec postgres psql -U postgres` Remember to use `\q` to exit.
+`docker-compose exec postgres psql -U postgres` Remember to use `\q` to exit.

 ---